Hamasaken/ETS_API/content/ETS API/Managers.md

-[[Eternal Tides]] uses a bunch of managers to keep track of certain
+[[Eternal Tides]] uses a bunch of managers to pass assets around and access various global functions.